tango-controls/pytango/doc/itango/highlights.rst

     ipython

-spock features will also be loaded.
+itango features will also be loaded.

 .. sourcecode:: ipython